tylerwongj/restaurant-website-business/template-viewer/README.md

 If templates don't appear:

-1. Check that `template-database.json` exists in `../scripts/template-analysis/data/`
+1. Check that `template-database.json` exists in `data/`
-2. Run `node scan-templates.js` from the template analysis directory
+2. Run `node generate-thumbnails.js` from the template-viewer directory
 3. Check browser console for error messages
 4. Ensure the test server is running